potassco/clorm/docs/clorm/predicate.rst

 All field classes inherit from a base class ``RawField`` and it's possible to define arbitrary data conversions by sub-classing ``RawField``.
 Clorm provides the standard sub-classes ``StringField``, ``ConstantField``, and ``IntegerField``.
+Clorm also automatically generates an appropriate sub-class for every ``ComplexTerm`` definition.

-As well as sub-classing ``RawField`` directly it is also possible to sub-class a sub-class, which makes it possible to form a *data conversion chain*.
+However, it is sometimes also useful to explicitly sub-class the ``RawField`` class, or sub-class one of its sub-classes.
+By sub-classing a sub-class it is possible to form a *data conversion chain*.
 To understand why this is useful we consider an example of specifying a date field.

 Consider the example of an application that needs a date term for an event tracking application.
 From the Python code perspective it would be natural to